acebo/am-pokedex-draft/README.md

 #### 6. Color codes

 ## How we score you??!!!
   - If you can complete all the requirements above, We surely score you 100!!!!
-NO reason and NO code review!!
+NO reason!!
     - We will give you all the feedback later ;)

 If you have any questions, please do not hesitate to ask us anytime.